 You’d be surprised how many ways plastic masquerades as a necessity.
 Like, how did I really make it multiple decades just accepting that dish soap must come in liquid form, in a squeezable, plastic bottle?
 No more, my friends!
 Below are eleven effortless lifestyle trades that can help you reduce your plastic waste, and help keep our waterways clean!
 If even one of these works for you, commit to it this year.
-Now is the time for new beginnings and New Year's resolutions!
+The present moment is always the time for new beginnings and resolutions!

 1. Toss Tampons for Period Panties